mccajm/mccajm.github.io/index.md

 I am interested in extracting information from healthcare data using computational techniques such as machine learning and multiscale modelling, to improve patient care.

 I'm currently EMEA Lead - Healthcare and Life Sciences Startups at AWS and a Voting Member at HL7.
-Previously I was a Director at the [MGH & BWH Center for Clinical Data Science](https://ccds.io/) and a Visiting Scientise at the Wellcome Sanger Institute.
+Previously I was a Director at the [MGH & BWH Center for Clinical Data Science](https://ccds.io/) and a Visiting Scientist at the Wellcome Sanger Institute.

 Find me [**@adamajm**](https://twitter.com/adamajm).